UFO LED grow lights used to be popular.

 Best COB Only UFO: Canagrow 100 Watt COB UFO

-I voted this Canagrow 100 watt light as the best COB UFO LED grow light, but considered it as the best budget option, too.
+I voted this Canagrow 100 watt light as the best COB UFO LED grow light (back when it was still round, before they changed it to a square format), but considered it as the best budget option, too.
 It costs about the same as the next light on this list.
 I ended up choosing that one, because it gets a better light spread.

 This one has definite advantages over the Shengsite though.
 First of all, it is tiny.
 This makes it easy to place anywhere Second, as a COB light, it gets much deeper canopy penetration.